An article Becker’s shows the cities with the most expensive primary care.

 It’s not cost of living.
 According to a Forbes article, the five highest priced cities are:

 Except for Boston, none of those cities made the top 15 most expensive primary care list.

 These kinds of telling statistics have been around for decades, but no one does anything about it.
 We’ve tried just about everything to fix these exorbitant prices, except one thing…narrow networks.

 Cracking Health Costs, the book, an Amazon best seller, is available on Amazon at a deeply discounted price.
 Click here: Cracking Health Costs: How to Cut Your Company’s Health Costs and Provide Employees Better Care by Tom Emerick and Al Lewis.

-Tom Emerick is the President of Emerick Consulting, co-author of Cracking Health Costs, and co-founder of Edison Health.
-Prior to consulting, Tom spent a number of years working in leadership positions for large corporations: Walmart Stores, Burger King, and British Petroleum.
+Tom Emerick is the President of Emerick Consulting and co-founder of Edison Health.
+In December 2012, Tom was listed in Forbes.com as one of 13 unsung heroes changing healthcare forever.
+In 2009, Tom was named by Healthspottr as one of the top 100 innovators in healthcare in the US for his work on medical ethics.
+Prior to consulting, Tom spent a number of years working for large corporations: Walmart Stores, Burger King, and British Petroleum.